 If you want to send me something by mail, you can use my work address:

 Johan A. Elkink

 University College Dublin

 Belfield, Dublin 4

-I can be found in room F304, which is on the third floor of the Newman Building at UCD.
-I do not have dedicated office hours, so just drop in, or if you want to make sure I am present, make an appointment by email first.
+I am temporarily out of an office and I do not have dedicated office hours, so if you want to make an appointment, email first.